 Youth Services are administrative offices, the Juvenile Receiving Center, Christmas Box House and housing for short and long term stays.
-The office for Protective Services is in the JRC building.
+The office for Public Safety Bureau is in the JRC building.
 The facility functions as housing for low level youth offender.
 It also acts as a safe house for homeless youth and long term home for children in State care.

 Officers are on duty during the busiest and most high risk time of day.
 Weekends tend to be more volatile than the weekdays with clients being more restless and more brought in from home.
 The officer is a deterrent for those youth that may try causing problems.